grengaster/grengaster.github.ibm.io/README.md

 Save this application.yaml file.

-## **Create the application in MCM**
+## **Create the application in IBM Multicloud Manager**
-We can create the application in MCM either via the CLI or using the UI.
+We can create the application in IBM Multicloud Manager either via the CLI or using the console.

 Using CLI you simply have to do the following: